It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Maybe it makes no sense to you, or you’re stuck in your current beliefs, whatever they might be.

-But by the grace and mercy of God, your Creator and Savior is reaching out to you right now.
+But, by the grace and mercy of God, your Creator and Savior is reaching out to YOU right now!

 John 3:16-18 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 17 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 18 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.